 - grating it raw onto salads or cereals

-People who dislike the taste of ginger can mask it by including it in recipes with other strong flavors.
+Individuals who dislike the taste of ginger can mask it by including ginger in recipes with other strong flavors.

-People with a high BMI may find that reaching and maintaining a moderate weight helps them reduce the frequency of acid reflux.
+People with obesity may find that reaching and maintaining a moderate weight helps them reduce the frequency of acid reflux.

-Chewing also boosts saliva production, which helps neutralize stomach acid.
+Chewing also boosts saliva production, which can help weaken stomach acid.

 Some drinks, including coffee and alcohol, may increase the symptoms of acid reflux.
-Replacing these beverages with decaffeinated herbal teas may help reduce the likelihood of acid reflux.
+Replacing these beverages with decaffeinated herbal teas may help reduce the likelihood of acid reflux occurring.

 Herbal teas can also help improve digestion and ease symptoms such as dizziness or nausea.